br3ndonland/udacity-portfolio/docs/pages/methods.md

 This was my second project for the Udacity Full Stack Web Developer nanodegree program.
 We were provided with a design mockup (screenshot) of a developer portfolio webpage, and had to replicate the design with HTML and CSS.

 I based the webpage on [Bootstrap](http://getbootstrap.com/) v4.0.0-beta.
-In the main webpage *index.html*, I linked to the Bootstrap core CSS through their Content Delivery Network (CDN), and created *portfolio.css- for additional custom styling.
+In the main webpage _index.html_, I linked to the Bootstrap core CSS through their Content Delivery Network (CDN), and created _portfolio.css_ for additional custom styling.

 I provided a toggle button in the footer that uses jQuery JavaScript to change the page color scheme.